quicken/aws-meerkat/README.md

 ## Features

 - All pipeline failures include the Commit Message, Author and a link to the commit.
-- Build failures include a link to viewing the code build, build log.
+- Build failures include a link to viewing the code build, and build log.
 - Deploy failures (EC2) show the script and reason for the deployment failure.
 - Deployment information is retrieved across AWS accounts.
 - Beautify cloud watch alarms and shows state changes.